 The service will be live-streamed at facebook.com/hollandfuneraldirectors for those who may not be able to attend.

 “Well Done, Good and Faithful Servant” – A blessed family and people express thanksgiving for your earthly pilgrimage.

-To send flowers to William J. "Billy" McCoy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William J. "Billy" McCoy, please visit our floral store.